 It is important that you know how to find health information you can trust.
 This list can help you know what to look for and how to decide what information is valuable.

-Plan your Search
+Plan Your Search

 - Know your goals.
 Different websites are good at different things.
 Are you looking for support or information?
-Chat rooms and forums can be wonderful sources of support, but may or may not provide reliable medical information.
+Chat rooms and forums can be wonderful sources of support, but may or may not give reliable medical information.
 Medical journal websites may offer in-depth information on diseases and treatments, but may seem cold, distant or clinical.
 Your goals will help you decide where to look.

 - Keep a list.
 Write down words that may be useful and a list of questions you have.

 - Talk with your child’s health care providers.
 They may be able to help you with search terms (with correct spelling) or share good websites that will help in your search.

 - Ask the librarians at the Nationwide Children’s Hospital Library to help you find what you need.
 They can give you a list of reliable websites and will help you with learning the medical terms you need to know.
 You can also contact the Nationwide Children’s Hospital librarians at firstname.lastname@example.org.